Mikaayel/verily-documentation/readme.md

 ## Getting Started

 ### **Create New Feed**
 To add a new datafeed you will need to go to the dashboard and select the button to create a new feed.
-The feed will show under your feeds list however and will be initialised with empty values.
+The newly created feed will show under your feeds list and will be initialised with empty values.

 Once you have sent data to the feed it will become available to choose from your feeds list to be visualised.